juanreza/RepData_PeerAssessment1/CodeBook.md

-# CodeBook for Assignment 2: Activity Sensor Measurements
+# CodeBook for Assignment: Activity Sensor Measurements

 This CodeBook describes the variables, data, and transformations  to clean the Activity Sensor Measurements data.
 The associated README.md explains how the scripts work and how they are connected.